OpenReqEU/similaritySimple/README.md

 ## How to Install

-Must have valid  project and requirement OpenReqJSON files in the /data/ folder for the program to build.
+There must be one or multiple valid OpenReqJSON files containing requirements in the /data/ folder for the program to build.

 Inside the /scripts/ folder run:

 `python train_model.py`

-to train the word embeddings model.
-This model takes as input the text data from the requiriments and builds suitable vector representations for the words.
-The model can also infeer out-of-vocabulary words.
+that train and construct the word embeddings model and saves it in the `data` folder.
+That is, the model takes as input the text data from the above mentioned requiriments and builds suitable vector representations for the words.

-this script will create a series of files that will be used for future searchs. create a *reqs.txt* file in the /scripts/ folder, this file contains the requiriments to be queried.
-One line text requirement per line

-inside de /scripts/ folder run:

-python similaritySimple.py
+In order to find similarities for a requirement, create  `reqs.txt` file in the `/scripts/` folder that contains the requirement in plain text form (not JSON!).
+There can be multiple requirements each on their own line.
+To detect similar requirements for the requirement, run:

+`python similaritySimple.py`

-This will produce an output.json file in the same folder with the output. for each queried requiriment the top 10 closest candidates are selected.
+This will produce an `output.json` file in the same folder.
+For each queried requiriment the top 10 closest candidates are listed.

 ## Notes for Developers